funvill/funvill.github.io/_posts/2014-01-07-life-tracking-dec-2013.md

 </ol>
 <span style="font-size: 24px; font-weight: bold; line-height: 1;">Movement tracking</span>

 This image shows my movement around Vancouver in December 2013.
-The image was created with <a href="http://processing.org/">processing</a> using a script fromÂ <a href="https://github.com/feltron/MMapper">MMapper</a>Â based on data that was recorded with the <a href="http://moves-app.com">Moves app</a> on my cell phone.
+The image was created with <a href="http://processing.org/">processing</a> using a script from <a href="https://github.com/feltron/MMapper">MMapper</a> based on data that was recorded with the <a href="http://moves-app.com">Moves app</a> on my cell phone.
 <a href="http://www.abluestar.com/blog/wp-content/uploads/2014/01/dec20131.png"><img class="size-medium wp-image-3903 aligncenter" alt="dec2013" src="http://www.abluestar.com/blog/wp-content/uploads/2014/01/dec20131-300x225.png" width="300" height="225" /></a>

-This chart of where I spend most of my time was generated with <a href="http://www.moves-export.com/weeklysummaries">http://www.moves-export.com</a>Â using the data provided byÂ <a href="http://moves-app.com">Moves app</a>.
+This chart of where I spend most of my time was generated with <a href="http://www.moves-export.com/weeklysummaries">http://www.moves-export.com</a> using the data provided by <a href="http://moves-app.com">Moves app</a>.
 A good week for steps should be 70,000
 <table>
 <thead>
 <tr>